 “Thank you.”
 “Oh no, you’re welcome.”

 Both いえ and いや can be seen as variants of いいえ, but they have morphed to be somewhat different in their unique ways.
-Intrinsically, they carry all six usages seen above, but when it’s appropriate to use them will determine how the other person interprets your response.
+Intrinsically, they carry all six usages seen above, but when it’s appropriate to use them will depend on your relationship with the listener.

 “Yamashita-kun, don’t hold back and drink.”
 “Oh no, I’m fine.”